filipdanic/blogfolio/src/source/about/index.md

 ## Projects I’ve Worked On

-I am employed at <a href="https://spicefactory.co/" target="_blank" title="SpiceFactory Website">SpiceFactory. 🌶</a>
+I run my own consulting gig, but really I mostly work at <a href="https://spicefactory.co/" target="_blank" title="SpiceFactory Website">SpiceFactory. 🌶</a>

 With the Spice crew I’ve had a chance to take on many interesting projects.
 Both for the enterprise and as a way to develop our own products.
 I’ll only list some of the _“special ones”_ here.
+I’ve also had the honor of mentoring others developers at various stages of their careers.
+It’s a great, friendly work environment that I’ve helped nurture.

 ### 🤖 Sava